TestCentricity/testcentricity_web/README.md

 ## Connecting to a Web Browser

-The `TestCentricity::WebDriverConnect.initialize_web_driver` method configures the appropriate selenium-webdriver capabilities required to establish a connection with a target web browser, and sets the base host URL of the web site you are running your tests against.
+The `TestCentricity::WebDriverConnect.initialize_web_driver` method configures the appropriate Selenium-Webdriver capabilities required to establish a connection with a target web browser, and sets the base host URL of the web site you are running your tests against.

 The `TestCentricity::WebDriverConnect.initialize_web_driver` method accepts a single optional parameter - the base host URL.
 Cucumber **Environment